konstantinosBlatsoukasRepo/jekyll-now/_posts/2021-4-29-git-merge.md

 title: git merge, by example
 ---

-Let's what git merge does by example.
+Let's see what git merge does by example.

 ## repository before merging